The Best New Jersey Homeowners Insurance Companies

-Ratings-wise, Allstate is pretty much on par with our other front runners.
-It scored “about average” in JD Power’s customer satisfaction survey, and slightly lower than Liberty Mutual and State Farm from Consumer reports.
-It has rock-solid financial backing, too, with an “A+” rating from A.M.
+Ratings-wise, Allstate is pretty much on par with our other front-runners.
+It scored “about average” in J.D.
+Power’s customer satisfaction survey and slightly lower than State Farm from Consumer Reports.
+It has rock-solid financial backing, too, with an A+ rating from A.M.
 Best.

 According to a Liberty Mutual agent we talked to, the company took a few years to re-enter the New Jersey market after Hurricane Sandy.
-We could sense its hesitancy: Liberty Mutual has an online quoting system for homeowners’ insurance, but it wouldn’t allow us to use it for New Jersey, instead directing us to call an agent.
+We could sense its hesitancy: Liberty Mutual has an online quote system for homeowners insurance, but it wouldn’t allow us to use it for New Jersey, instead directing us to call an agent.

 One thing that did stand out was Liberty Mutual’s 20% extended replacement coverage.
 This add-on — which allows you to insure your home for more than its selling price — is important for old houses, whose replacement costs may exceed their actual cash value.
 We also like the option to include Home Protector Plus, which helps cover the cost of alternate housing and settle claims quickly in the event that your house gets damaged.

 Chubb’s Masterpiece policy demonstrates the company’s main focus: high-end clients and homes.
-It includes coverage for things like “Fine Arts Breakage” and “Newly Acquired Furs, Cameras, Music Instruments, and Collectibles.”
-Says a pamphlet: “We are a world-leading insurer of fine homes and cars, as well as privately-owned art, antiques and jewelry.”
+It includes coverage for things like fine art and newly acquired valuables such as furs, cameras, musical instruments, and collectibles.
+Says a pamphlet: “As one of the world leading insurers of fine homes and possessions, Chubb gives you more than just a typical policy.”

 Then there’s the optional Family Protection Policy, which Chubb touts as one-of-a-kind.
 It offers protection for kidnappings, ransom, stalking, and incidents of “Air Rage or Road Rage.”
 Chubb also grabbed headlines for being the first major insurer to include “cyberbullying insurance” on its homeowner policy (covering therapy for victims of cyberbullying, up to $60,000).

 If any of these coverage options are important to you, Chubb has the financial reputation to back them up.
-It has some of the highest credit ratings of any company we evaluated, scoring an“A++” from A.M.
+It has some of the highest credit ratings of any company we evaluated, scoring an A++ from A.M.
 Best.
-And according to J.D.
-Power’s customer survey, Chubb’s claims experience is super smooth.

 Chubb also gives discounts for bundling your auto and home insurance, but its website is generally scant about pricing information and doesn’t provide an online quote tool.
 You’ll have to check directly with an affiliated independent agent to see if your home is eligible for Chubb Insurance.